Ann Dvorak: Career

 In the late 1920s, Dvorak worked as an assistant choreographer to Sammy Lee at MGM and gradually began to appear on film uncredited usually as a chorus girl or in bit parts.
 Her friend, actress Karen Morley, introduced her to millionaire movie producer Howard Hughes, who groomed her as a dramatic actress.
 She was a success in such pre-Code films as Scarface (1932) as Paul Muni's sister; in Three on a Match (1932) with Bette Davis and Joan Blondell as the doomed, unstable Vivian; in The Crowd Roars (1932) with James Cagney; and in Sky Devils (1932) opposite Spencer Tracy.
 Known for her style and elegance, she was a popular leading lady for Warner Bros. during the 1930s, and appeared in numerous contemporary romances and melodramas.

 At age 19, Dvorak eloped with Leslie Fenton, her English co-star from The Strange Love of Molly Louvain (1932), and they married on March 17, 1932.
 They left for a year-long honeymoon in spite of her contractual obligations to the studio, which led to a period of litigation and pay disputes during which she discovered she was making the same amount of money as the boy who played her son in Three on a Match.

 Dvorak filed a lawsuit against Warner Bros. concerning their suspension of her contract.
 Fenton and Dvorak struggled to afford life without Ann's weekly income of $1,500 therefore by December 1935 the pair had engaged with legal attorneys who had met with Warner Bros. legal department.
-By December 17, 1935 the official complaint for declaration relief was sent.
-It charged that the studios had "repeatedly refused to permit said actress to further perform any services whatsover" and has" wholly failed, neglected and refused to pay said artists any sums whatsoever.".
-Warner Bros. officially lifted her suspension on January 27^{th}, 1936 however the first court hearing was on 14^{th} February 1936 and what followed was a series of questions surrounding her health and fitness to work.
+By December 17, 1935, the official complaint for declaration relief was sent.
+It charged that the studios had "repeatedly refused to permit said actress to further perform any services whatsover" and has "wholly failed, neglected and refused to pay said artists any sums whatsoever."
+Warner Bros. officially lifted her suspension on January 27, 1936; however, the first court hearing was on 14 February 1936 and what followed was a series of questions surrounding her health and fitness to work.
 The court released her defeat on the conclusion that no breach of contract was committed.

 She appeared as secretary Della Street to Donald Woods' Perry Mason in The Case of the Stuttering Bishop (1937).
 With her then-husband, Leslie Fenton, Dvorak traveled to England where she supported the war effort by working as an ambulance driver and acted in several British films.
 She appeared as a saloon singer in Abilene Town with Randolph Scott and Edgar Buchanan, released in 1946.
 The following year she adeptly handled comedy by giving an assured performance in Out of the Blue (1947).
 In 1948, Dvorak gave her only performance on Broadway in The Respectful Prostitute.